 Never ignore your debt

-Matthew Dailly, managing director of Tiger Financial, said the gender pay gap can play a big part in paying back your student loan for the simple reason that less money means less to offer.
+David Baddely, director of Scottish Trust, said the gender pay gap can play a big part in paying back your student loan for the simple reason that less money means less to offer.

 But this can be overwhelming for women who feel they may never be able to fully get on top of student loan debts while male equals are seeing theirs disappear, he added.